 2. Red Red

-A thick stew made of mashed black-eyed peas (although any other beans will do) It’s cooked in red palm oil and pepper.
 Most recipes will include a little tomato paste, chilli, fresh garlic, ginger and spices to add flavour.
-It doesn’t look very appealing, but it tastes great.
+It could look more appealing, but it tastes great.

 This is one of the popular West African dishes from Ghana and it is often served with fried plantain.
 It’s tasty – particularly the bits that cook a little too long on the bottom of the pot.

-We tried this dish in the vibrant little city of Kumasi in Ghana.
-There’s a fantastic restaurant/bar here that was super popular with both locals and visitors alike.
 Ike’s Bar & Grill is huge and the service was good, it has a nice atmosphere and they have evening entertainment.
 Catch an Uber there and enjoy a night out.

 We really enjoyed visiting Ghana and we found the people to be super friendly.
 See our post about visiting Ghana – and why you’re GHANA love it too!